-Jennifer Fay is a partner in Goodwin’s Labor & Employment practice and a member of the firm’s Executive Committee.
+Jennifer Fay is a partner in Goodwin’s Labor & Employment practice and a former member of the firm’s Executive Committee.
 She is also a founding member of the firm’s Trade Secrets & Restrictive Covenants practice.
 Ms. Fay focuses her employment law practice on servicing the firm’s technology, life sciences, private equity/venture capitalist and financial services clients, as counselor, a litigator and an employment law compliance expert.
 She has developed a particular expertise in connection with CEO and other executive transitions, complex workplace investigations and the development and implementation of proactive human resources strategies, including interactive workplace training.
 Ms. Fay dedicates much of her practice to investigations related to alleged discrimination/harassment, ethics and policy violations, founders’ disputes and whistleblower claims.

 Ms. Fay is also the firm’s primary specialist on employment-related issues that arise in connection with transactional matters, including mergers and acquisitions, asset deals and financing events.
 She regularly advises clients regarding complex topic areas, including IRS Code Section 409A compliance with respect to employment arrangements, sophisticated employment arrangements (including for public company executives), bonus plans and equity compensation matters.